enesgokdemir/OpenCV/README.md

 # OpenCV

-I created this repository to collect links that I find useful in the field of free road maps and resources code for OpenCV.
-I will update regularly!
+I created this repository to collect the road maps I made for free and the codes I wrote that I found useful in the source code area for OpenCV.
+I will update it regularly!

 The main picture we used: